hapax/hapax.github.io/assets/boring.md

 #### Choosing an order

-Well-ordering is not usually treated an axiom.
+Well-ordering is not usually treated as an axiom.
 Historically, set theorists prefer to use a simpler rule called the *axiom of choice*, which is logically equivalent (given the other rules of set theory) but somehow less suspect.